warent/proposal-optional-assignment-operators/README.md

 ```
 This works well, but is verbose and redundant. `person.name` is referenced twice, and while this doesn't have any meaningful impact on performance, it does make the code unnecessarily repetitive with no added value.

-The unary short-circuit operators are intended to make code more elegant, terse, and reduce energy expenditure when mentally parsing the code.
+The unary short-circuit operators are intended to make code more elegant and terse.

 ## Syntax
 ### Unary OR